TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Abstract

 \section{Abstract}

-Revealing novel insights from the relationship between molecular measurements and pathology remains a very impactful application of machine learning in biomedicine.
-Data in this domain typically contain only a few observations but thousands of potentially noisy features, posing challenges for conventional machine learning approaches.
-While prior-data fitted networks emerge as foundation models for tabular data, they are currently not suited to handle large feature counts ($>500$).
+{Revealing novel insights from the relationship between molecular measurements and pathology remains a very impactful application of machine learning in biomedicine.
+Data in this domain typically contain only a few observations but thousands of potentially noisy features, posing challenges for conventional tabular machine learning approaches.
+While prior-data fitted networks emerge as foundation models for predictive tabular data tasks, they are currently not suited to handle large feature counts ($>500$).
 Although feature reduction enables their application, it hinders feature importance analysis.
 We propose a strategy that extends existing models through continued pre-training on synthetic data sampled from a customized prior.
-The resulting model, \methodname{}\footnote{Training code and model weights: \url{https://github.com/pfeiferAI/TabPFN-Wide}}, matches or exceeds its base model's performance while exhibiting improved robustness to noise.
-It seamlessly scales beyond $50{,}000$ features, regardless of noise levels, while maintaining inherent interpretability, which is critical for biomedical applications.
-Our results show that prior-informed adaptation is suitable to enhance the capability of foundation models for high-dimensional data.
-On real-world biomedical datasets many of the most relevant features identified by the model overlap with previous biological findings, while others propose potential starting points for future studies.
+The resulting model, TabPFN-Wide\footnote{Training code, package and model weights are released on \url{https://github.com/not-a-feature/TabPFN-Wide}.}, matches or exceeds its base model's performance, while exhibiting improved robustness to noise.
+It seamlessly scales beyond $30{,}000$ categorical and continuous features, regardless of noise levels, while maintaining inherent interpretability, which is critical for biomedical applications.
+Our results demonstrate that prior-informed adaptation is suitable to enhance the capability of foundation models for high-dimensional data.
+On real-world omics datasets, we show that many of the most relevant features identified by the model overlap with previous biological findings, while others propose potential starting points for future studies. }